PX4/PX4-user_guide/en/modules/modules_system.md

 Each type has a specific type and a fixed maximum amount of storage items, so that fast random access is possible.

 ### Implementation
 Reading and writing a single item is always atomic.
+If multiple items need to be read/modified atomically, there is an additional lock per item type via `dm_lock`.

 **DM_KEY_FENCE_POINTS** and **DM_KEY_SAFE_POINTS** items: the first data element is a `mission_stats_entry_s` struct, which stores the number of items for these types.
 These items are always updated atomically in one transaction (from the mavlink mission manager).
+During that time, navigator will try to acquire the geofence item lock, fail, and will not check for geofence violations.

 <a id="dataman_usage"></a>